EDUCBA Logo

 4. Improves Tourism and Preserves Culture

-Monarchies are often known to preserve cultural heritage, which attracts tourists and contributes to the economy.
+Monarchies are often known to preserve cultural heritage, thereby attracting tourists and contributing to the economy.

 Example: The Thai monarchy is a significant tourist attraction, drawing visitors to the country’s rich history and traditions.